PlanetRenox-zz/CityZoomer/README.md

-Contribute to the Localization for CZ
+Contribute to the Localization of CZ